 I was worried about how much worse my cold was going to get.
 Being away and being sick sucks!
 I got off the bus and the cold mountain air got to me straight away.
 It was FREEZING!
-I’m talking 10 degrees.
-We were way up in the mountains, so no surprise there really, and on the plus side it was better to be sick and recovering in the cold than in uncomfortable sticky heat.
+I'm talking 5 degrees.
+We were way up in the mountains, so no surprise there really, but on the plus side it was better to be sick and recovering in the cold than in uncomfortable sticky heat.

 When you're in the thick of a cold there's nothing better than mulled wine, coffee and bakeries.
 This was San Cristobal all over - coupled with perfect mountain views.
 I never wanted to leave!

-I bought myself a pair of thick woolly winter gloves and scarf from the local women, and spent most of my time sitting in La Vina de Bacco – an Italian run wine bar in the heart of town, offering free tapas with every glass of wine ordered.
+I bought myself a pair of thick woolly winter gloves and scarf from the local women and spent most of my time sitting in La Vina de Bacco - an Italian run wine bar in the heart of town, offering free tapas with every glass of wine ordered.
 HEAVEN!

 The wine bar was actually so wonderful it inspired me.
 Maybe one day I'll open up my own bar.
 Be my own boss.